What Is Annual Percentage Rate (APR)?

 Where Can You Find Your Account’s APR?

-Your credit card APR can be found on your monthly credit card statement.
+Your credit card APR can be found in your account opening disclosures and on your monthly credit card statement.
 In many cases, you can find your current APR—and determine whether it’s based on the prime rate—by looking at the section about interest charge calculation.